2019: Opposition parties in Lagos form alliance to challenge APC

 According to him, the others include People’s Progressive Party, People’s Redemption Party, Democratic Alternative and Accord.

-He said that APC had yet to meet the aspirations of Lagos residents, hence, the need for a credible alternative.
+He claimed that APC had yet to meet the aspirations of Lagos residents, hence, the need for a credible alternative.

 “We formed this coalition to provide a credible platform on which to deliver good governance to the real people at the grassroots.